 – Nicholas Royle, editor, Best British Short Stories

-We are part of Gatehouse Press, an award winning publishing house for new fiction and poetry.
+We are part of Gatehouse Press, an award winning publishing house for poetry and short new fiction.
 Lighthouse is run on a voluntary basis by a team of editors.

 Lighthouse is aimed a new writing primarily (but not exclusively) emerging from the UK writing scene.
 We are particularly interested in seeing the experimental as well as the traditional.
 We are published by Gatehouse Press, an award winning independent press set for new writing.
 We run on a voluntary basis and not-for-profit.
 All money made is reinvested in future publications.